AnthonyDNB/Camouflage-Selector-Concept/README.md

 My preview concept of how KHG are going to add an Camouflage/Outfit selector to DoorKickers 2 when the v1.0 update comes out, But however, because of some technical issues and deal breakers I encountered.
 I couldn't make this an proper mod I would like to publish on nexus/ the official steam workshop so that's why I am posting it on Github and using the term "**Concept**"

-Btw due to many issues with the CIA this is now a rangers only mod and also due to how this mod works, this mod wont be compatible to any other mods that uses the default human models
+Btw due to many issues with the CIA this is now a rangers only mod and also due to how this mod works it wont be compatible to any other mods that uses the default human models

 For any Questions/Suggestions please DM me on Discord AnthonyNonStop#9094 or @Anthony in the #dk2_mod_discussion channel in the DoorKickers Discord